MShahabSepehri/MediConfusion/README.md

 * `tr` (default: 3): Threshold used for FF evaluation to select an option.
 If the difference between assigned scores is at least `tr`, we select the option with the higher score.
 * `resume_path` (default: `None`): If your run is interrupted and you want to resume evaluation, you should set this argument to the path to the answers of the previous run.
 * `local_image_address` (default: `True`): If `Flase`, the code looks for the images based on their ROCO IDs.
 Otherwise, it looks for the images based on their local IDs.
 * `data_path` (default: `./data/images`): Path to the images.
-If you are using local addressing, this is the path to the image folder downloaded from our [huggingface page](shahab7899/MediConfusion).
-If you are not using local addressing, this is the path to [ROCO](https://github.com/razorx89/roco-dataset).
+If you download the images using our script, this is `./data/images`.
+If you are not using local addressing, this is the path to the [ROCO](https://github.com/razorx89/roco-dataset).
 * `device` (default: `cuda`): You can use `cuda` or `cpu`.
 For `LLaVA-Med`, our code does not support `cpu`.

 ## 📊 Leaderboard